If there was a magic wand that would bring you the perfect client, what would that client look like?

 I bet this is something you’ve thought of.
 The reality is, there is no magic wand.
 There is no secret formula.
 There is however, proven methodologies that do help you attract clients.
-Its called speaking your clients language, and uncovering exactly what it is they are trying to accomplish.
+It’s called speaking your clients language and uncovering exactly what it is they’re trying to accomplish.

 What does the term #modernmarketing mean to you?

-What this means ,to me , is we don’t push ads on people like we have since the 70’s.
-Technology in the last 5 years has changed the way we buy things and how people buy things.
-Buyers want to learn about what they are about to buy.
-We have enviro concerns, climate concerns, we hate being sold to, we hate those pesky early calls telling us our computers have been compromised, or the calls telling us to increase our credit limits, the TV commercials we now fast forward as we PVR most of our favorite shows.
+What this means to me is we don’t push ads on people like we have since the 70’s.
+Technology in the last five years has changed the way we buy things and how people buy things.
+Buyers want to learn about what they’re about to buy.
+We have environmental concerns and climate concerns.
+We hate being sold to by pesky, early calls telling us our computers have been compromised or invitations to increase our credit limits.
+The TV commercials we now fast forward as we DVR most of our favourite shows.
 The large amount of emails that fill our inboxes asking us to buy stuff.
 Intrusive.
 Annoying.

 Then there is the kind of advertising that we don’t mind or don’t really notice.
-The ads all along rink walls, banners sporting company logos at golf fundraisers, promotional products in your grab bags at a community event, signs of specials at your favorite store.
+The ads along rink walls, banners sporting company logos at golf fundraisers, promotional products in your grab bags at a community event, signs of specials at your favourite store.

 Have you ever thought why we don’t mind?
 It’s because it isn’t intrusive.
-It isn’t interfering in what we are doing or concentrating on.
+It isn’t interfering in what we’re doing or concentrating on.

-Can you guess where I am going with this?
+Can you guess where I’m going with this?

 Promote yourself in a non-intrusive way

-First: Figure out what you are doing?
+How are you showing up to your audience?
 Are you entertaining?
 Educating?
 Are you a resource?
-Are you being intrusively pushy?

 Whatever product or service you have, the methodology is the same.